 The Industrial Revolution, 1700-1880: Empires, Regions, and Markets

 International Money and Finance since 1945 (Convenor: Professor Catherine Schenk), MPhil/MSc in Economic and Social History (Hilary Term 2020)

 Sabine has taught modern European and British political and economic history at Cambridge, where she also lectured for the Faculty of History and taught historiography classes on a range of themes and approaches.
 Her Faculty lectures at Cambridge have covered the Financial Revolution in Britain, European political economy in the twentieth century, the Great Depression, and post-war reconstruction.

-- ‘The Politics of Last Resort Lending and the Overend & Gurney Crisis of 1866’, The Economic History Review (accepted, forthcoming in 2020)
+- ‘The Politics of Last Resort Lending and the Overend & Gurney Crisis of 1866’, The Economic History Review (forthcoming)